Roguma/ml-clustering/README.md

 In autonomous exploration, **frontier points** mark the boundary between known and unknown space in a robot's map.
 Selecting observation points (where the robot should move next) often involves **clustering** these frontiers into representative groups.

-In this assignment, you will apply **off-the-shelf clustering algorithms** to identify meaningful frontier clusters, and compare their performance to a provided **custom clustering implementation**.
+In this assignment, you will apply **off-the-shelf (OTS) clustering algorithms** to identify meaningful frontier clusters, and compare their performance to a provided **original clustering implementation**.

+Keep in mind, the original clustering works directly with the native Robot Operating System (ROS) data formats, while the OTS solutions require numpy structured data.
+The conversion has been provided for local evaluation.

 ---